knative/docs/docs/help/contributor/creating-new-docs.md

 this principle in action:

-- The reader needs to perform a specific task: Tell them how to recognize when the task is necessary and provide the task itself as a list of numbered steps, don’t simply describe the task in general terms.
+- The reader needs to perform a specific task: Tell them how to recognize when the task is necessary and provide the task itself as a list of numbered steps;
+  don’t simply describe the task in general terms.

 - The reader must understand a concept before they can perform a task: Before